cloudmesh/classes/docs/source/overview.rst

 * Official and additional announcements will be send via CANVAS
 * All lectures are assigned Friday's
 * All discussions and homework are the Friday after that if not specified otherwise.
-Precise dates witll be published in CANVAS
+Precise dates will be published in CANVAS
 * Note calendar and content may change

 +------------+-------+------------+------------------------------------+